jasonacox/TinyStepper/README.md

 ## Description ##

 Simple library to drive a 4-phase stepper motor using simple Move(), AccelMove() and Disable() functions.
-Works well with 28BYJ-48 and UNL2003 module.
+Works well with 28BYJ-48 stepper motor and UNL2003 module.
+Focus is on controlling steppers with basic Move(x) commands where x is positive or negative value (in degrees).
+Uses half-step for more torque and smoother motion.

 ## Hardware ##